|Nutrition Facts (per serving)|

 In a large bowl, cream together the margarine and sugar until the mixture is very smooth.

-Slowly blend in the cocoa powder, and then mix in the non-dairy milk.
+Slowly blend in the cocoa powder, and then mix in the soy milk.

-Next, incorporate the millet flour, buckwheat flour, and 1/3 cup almond flour until well blended.
+Next, incorporate the millet flour, buckwheat flour, and 1/3 cup of almond flour until well blended.

-If you have been using an electric mixer, do the next step with your hands: Add in chocolate chips and about 1/4 cup more almond flour and mix until well incorporated.
+If you have been using an electric mixer, do the next step with your hands: Add in 1 cup of the chocolate chips and the remaining 1/4 cup almond flour and mix until well incorporated.
 The dough will be stiff, and slightly crumbly, but you will be able to grab little sections and roll them into balls.

-Roll the dough into large walnut-sized balls (about 1 1/2 inches in diameter) and place onto an ungreased cookie sheet about two inches apart.
+Roll the dough into large walnut-sized balls (about 1 1/2 inches in diameter) and place onto an ungreased cookie sheet about 2 inches apart.

-Bake at 375 F on the middle rack of your oven for about 10 minutes, or until fragrant and crispy on the edges.
+Bake on middle oven rack for about 10 minutes, or until fragrant and crispy on the edges.

-Let cookies cool; be sure not to move the cookies from the cookie sheet until they are completely cool or they will fall apart.
+Let cookies cool.
+(Note: Be sure not to move the cookies from the cookie sheet until they are completely cool, or they will fall apart.)

-Melt additional chocolate chips and drizzle a little onto the top of each cookie.
+Melt the remaining 1/2 cup chocolate chips and drizzle a little onto the top of each cookie.
 Dust lightly with cinnamon.

-You can store these delicious treats in an airtight container for up to three days.
+Store these delicious chocolate cinnamon brownie cookies in an airtight container for up to three days.